yihau/solana/svm/doc/spec.md

       `TransactionError`, if any of instructions failed to execute correctly.
    7. Verify transaction accounts' `RentState` changes (`verify_changes` function)
-      - If the account `RentState` pre-transaction processing is rent exempt or unitiliazed, the verification will pass.
+      - If the account `RentState` post-transaction processing is rent exempt or uninitialized, the verification will pass, regardless of the pre-transaction `RentState`.
       - If the account `RentState` pre-transaction is rent paying:
-         - A transition to a state uninitialized or rent exempt post-transaction is not allowed.
-         - If its size has changed or its balance has increased, it cannot remain rent paying.
+         - It may remain rent paying only if its size has not changed and its balance has not increased.
+      - If the account `RentState` pre-transaction is rent exempt or uninitialized:
+         - It cannot become rent paying.
    8. Extract log messages.
    9. Extract inner instructions (`Vec<Vec<InnerInstruction>>`).
    10. Extract `ExecutionRecord` components from transaction context.